-6 As listed in the section 5
+&lt;sup>6 As listed in the section 5

-- b.
-Develop the processes7 and tools8 for the exchange of information between the specialists and laboratories in Afghanistan; Iran and Pakistan to ensure the transfer of complete medical records: - c.
-Description of the cross-border continuum of care and feedback including the list of national TB focal points. - v.
-Compile a compendium of the developed strategies, tools and processes for use by the National Tuberculosis Programme and national stakeholders for achieving universal access to TB services for migrants, refugees and returnees.
-(Expected up to 10 days) - vi.
-Develop a standardized training module for service providers on TB management in migrants, refugees, IDPs and returnees.
-This training module will be further adopted by each country to include gender, childhood and data confidentiality aspects in each country based on the relevant national policies.
-The module should include as well a component of the respective recording and reporting tools for data on TB/MDR-TB and related services for migrants, refugees, IDPs and returnees.
+- i.
+A policy document on the TB services in settings with migrants, refugees, IDPs and returnees in Afghanistan, Iran and Pakistan.
+The document will describe the multi-country approach to the TB services for migrants, refugees, IDPs and returnees.
+(Expected up to 10 working days days) - ii.
+Updated and harmonized TB diagnosis, prevention, care and control guidelines in settings with migrants, refugees, IDPs and returnees.
+This will result in harmonized TB prevention, care and control services.
+The document will propose interventions that will also improve TB services for women and children.
+The development of this deliverable requires country-specific actions which includes but not limited to national consultations to review, discuss and validate the proposed guidelines.
+(Expected up to 15 working days) - Design a minimum package of service for cross border Tuberculosis care and services and develop three guidance documents (one in each country) on active screening in refugee settings.
+This document will specify (Expected up to 15 working days): - a.
+The criteria to select the refugee settings where the screening will be undertaken. - b.
+The eligibility criteria for the refugees/IDPs/returnees who need to be screened for TB. - c.
+The algorithm and standard operating procedures (SOP) to be used for active screening. - d.
+The human resources that need to be involved at each step of the active screening. - e.
+The information that should be collected in the process of active screening. - f.
+The indicators needed for evaluation: e.g.: prevalence of TB among active screened refugees, number of refugees that needed to be screened to identify 1 TB case (NNS) and contribution of active screening to TB detection (ex.: number of TB cases identified through active screening divided by the total number of notified TB patients - iv.
+Compile a compendium of the developed strategies, tools and processes for use by the National Tuberculosis Program and national stakeholders for achieving universal access to TB services for migrants, refugees and returnees.
+(Expected up to 10 working days) - v.
+Develop a training module for service providers on TB management in migrants, refugees, IDPs and returnees.
+This module will be adopted by each country to include gender, childhood and data confidentiality aspects in each country based on the relevant national policies.
+The module should include a component of the respective recording and reporting tools for data on TB/MDR-TB and related services for migrants, refugees, IDPs and returnees.
 After its adoption, the training module should be endorsed by each NTP and incorporated in the general training packages of NTPs; reproductive, maternal, newborn, child and adolescent health (RMNCHA) programs and civil society organizations dealing with the target populations in order to ensure its sustainability.
-(Expected up to 10 days)
+(Expected up to 15 working days days)